ryansheehy0/Neo-C/possible_features.md

 	- Why not have the feature of when you move a file, it searches through all your code and updates the file path.
 		- That would be better.
 		- Just an extension and doesn't have to be built into the language.
+- `x := 0` instead of `auto x = 0`
+	- This could just be more confusing
+- Maybe only guarantee use of the standard libraries.
+	- This could be bad.
+It removes a lot of functionality from Neo-C
+	- Remove inheritance
+	- Remove C backwards compatibility
+- All constructors are given the `explicit` keyword to prevent confusing implicit conversions.
+This cannot be changed in Neo-C.
+	- What are all the use cases for implicit conversions?
+	- Implicit conversion can be useful to create user defined types.
+- The spread operator from JS?
+No need.

 ## Bloat
 C++ includes many nice features over C, but it also includes a lot of bloat.